Updated: May 14

 Rather, the Upper Room Discourse begins with a profound message of hope.

 “Let not your heart be troubled; you believe in God, believe also in Me.
 In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.
 John 14:1-3

-The first epistle to the church in Thessalonica, is believed by most, to be Paul’s first letter to anyone.
-In this epistle, Paul describes a personal revelation that He received direct from the Lord (Gal.
+The first epistle to the church in Thessalonica is believed by most, to be Paul’s first letter to anyone.
+In this epistle, Paul describes a personal revelation that He received directly from the Lord (Gal.
 1:11-12).
 Like Jesus’s message, Paul’s was also meant to be a message of hope for the fledgling church.
-Members of this congregation were worried about their fellow believers who had already passed away, fearing that they would not make to this Day (1 Thess.
+Members of this congregation were worried about their fellow believers who had already passed away, fearing that they would not make it to this Day (1 Thess.
 5:4).
-Paul make known this new revelation to encourage them.
+Paul makes known this new revelation to encourage them.
 In detail, Paul explains what would happen at this event where Jesus returned both with and for His believers called the harpazo.
-Although it was a word from the Lord, and had in part, been shared with the disciples in the Upper Room, the purpose and mechanisms of it had never been revealed to anyone until Paul.
+Although it was a word from the Lord and had in part, been shared with the disciples in the Upper Room, its purpose and mechanisms of it had never been revealed to anyone until Paul.
 How it would all take place, was a mystery of the grandest orders (1 Corinthians 15:51), one where Christ Himself would descend in the same manner in which He ascended (Luke 24:50-53, Acts 1:9-11).